Tristan Rogers: Other roles

-Rogers starred in the CINE award-winning short Opportunity Knocks, portraying Death himself.
-Co-produced by Aaron Wells and Suzanne Niedland, there are plans to develop the short into a feature-length film.
+Rogers starred in the CINE award-winning short Opportunity Knocks for which there are plans to develop into a feature-length film.

-In 1994 Rogers guest-starred in season one, episode "The War Prayer", of the science fiction TV series Babylon 5.
-He has done voice-over work representing restaurant chain Outback Steakhouse, Foster's Lager, Reebok, Epson and others.

-He voiced Jake the kangaroo mouse in The Rescuers Down Under, and gave his voice to the 2015 video game, Mad Max.
+He voiced Jake the kangaroo mouse in The Rescuers Down Under, and also gave his voice to the 2015 video game, Mad Max.

 From 1997 to 1998, Rogers played bar owner Harry in Fast Track, a series about stock car racing which was filmed in Canada.

-Since 2010, Rogers has starred on the soap opera web series The Bay as Lex Martin.

-In 2019 he played Doc in the Amazon series, Studio City.
-In 2020 that role garnered him an Emmy for Outstanding Performance by a Supporting Actor in a Digital Drama Series at the 47th Annual Daytime Emmy Awards.
+Since 2010, Rogers starred on the soap opera web series The Bay as Lex Martin.
+In 2019 he played Doc in the Amazon series, Studio City, a role that garnered him an Emmy for Outstanding Performance by a Supporting Actor in a Digital Drama Series at the 47th Annual Daytime Emmy Awards.

+Rogers also did voice-over work representing restaurant chain Outback Steakhouse, Foster's Lager, Reebok, Epson and others.

 Personal life

-Rogers has been married to Teresa Parkerson since 21 May 1995.
-They have two children: daughter Sara Jane (born 25 August 1992) and son Cale (August, 1996).
-He bought a home in Palm Springs, California, in 1997.
-He was formerly married to Barbara Meale from 7 June 1974 until 1984 when they divorced.
+In 1974, Roger married Barbara Meale.
+The couple divorced in 1984.
+Following the divorce, he briefly dated his General Hospital co-star Emma Samms.
+Rogers married Teresa Parkerson in May 1995.
+They had two children: a daughter Sara Jane (born 1992/3) and son (born 1996/7).

+Illness and death

+In July 2025, it was announced Rogers had been diagnosed with lung cancer.
+He died in Palm Springs, California, on 15 August 2025.